camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 These are documented design gaps, not accepted final behavior:

-- Sensor readings do not yet carry production-ready channel presence, validity/staleness, provenance, or error diagnostics through every consumer.
+- Runtime channel presence, validity/staleness, calculation eligibility, local source summary, and browser sensor/UART diagnostics are implemented.
+  Persisted per-source local enable masks remain incomplete.
-- Candidate History V1 tenant isolation, per-channel coverage, protected Demo fixtures, and dataset-scoped reset/retention are designed but not implemented.
+- Candidate History V1 tenant isolation, per-channel coverage, protected Demo fixtures, and dataset-scoped reset/retention are implemented but not yet validated by the complete history test plan.
 - History/time needs deterministic recovery/query tests, accelerated retention
   tests, and real rotation/multi-day verification before it is production-durable.
-- The Arduino Uno UART source and its versioned protocol are specified but not implemented.
+- The UART source and its versioned protocol build and pass host tests, but the current producer has not been tested with the physical Uno and divider.
 - Physical ADC conversion/calibration accuracy remains a separate future on-site integration milestone.
 - Role configuration and peer synchronization are explicitly out of scope.